 Skip to main content

-The Scottish Chamber Orchestra Chorus (SCOC), under the direction of Gregory Batsleer since 2009, has built a reputation as one of Scotland’s most vibrant and versatile choirs.
+The Scottish Chamber Orchestra Chorus, under the direction of Gregory Batsleer since 2009, has built a reputation as one of Scotland’s most vibrant and versatile choirs.
 Widely regarded as one of the finest orchestral choruses in the UK, it celebrated its 30th anniversary in 2021.

-Members enjoy the unique opportunity to perform with one of the world’s leading chamber orchestras, working with international conductors including Maxim Emelyanychev, Harry Christophers, Richard Egarr, Andrew Manze and Sir James MacMillan.
+Members enjoy the unique opportunity of performing with one of the world’s leading chamber orchestras, working with international conductors including Maxim Emelyanychev, Andrew Manze, Harry Christophers, Richard Egarr, Vaclav Luks and Sir James MacMillan.

 The Chorus appears regularly with the Orchestra in Scotland’s major cities.
-Recent concerts have covered a wide range of music including MacMillan Seven Last Words from the Cross, Stravinsky Mass, Handel Messiah and Theodora, Haydn Creation and Seasons, Brahms Ein deutsches Requiem, a rare performance of Vaughan Williams Flos Campi and the premiere of The Years by Anna Clyne, SCO Associate Composer 2019-2022.
-The 2023-24 Season features the world premiere of Composed in August by Sir James MacMillan.
+Recent concerts have covered a wide range of music including Bach Mass in B minor, Brahms Requiem, Stravinsky Mass, Haydn Creation, a rare performance of Vaughan Williams Flos Campi and the premiere of The Years by Anna Clyne, SCO Associate Composer 2019-2022.
+The world premiere of Sir James MacMillan’s Composed in August was a highlight of the 2023-24 Season.

 The SCO Chorus Young Singers' Programme is kindly supported by the Baird Educational Trust.

-The SCO Chorus, tightly rehearsed by chorus director Gregory Batsleer, brought the whole piece to life, alert to every nuance in their beautifully enunciated text, their sound perfectly balanced and topped with a golden soprano line.
-A revelatory evening.
+The SCO Chorus, tightly rehearsed by chorus director Gregory Batsleer, brought the whole piece to life, alert to every nuance.

 ***** - The Observer (Mendelssohn Elijah, BBC Proms, 2023)